pyreta/song-tagger/README.md

 ![image](screenshots/editSong.gif)

 ### Search by song title and/or tag name
 When search query is empty, all songs are automatically loaded.
-Currently a brute force implementation.
-Plenty of room for optimization.
 ![image](screenshots/search.gif)

 ### Responsive Design